 - Carry out what you carry in.
 Camping is not permitted on the lunettes (sand dunes) at the eastern end of the lake. - Minimise trampling of vegetation.
 Do not step on cushion plants.
 If fishing in an area where a toilet exists please use it!
-If there is no toilet, walk 100m away from any water, dig a 15 cm hole and - To minimise the spread of diseases and pests start your walk with clean gear, including boots, tent pegs, gaiters and tent floor, and - Carry appropriate equipment. - Observe and obey any signs providing direction regarding activities within the CPCA. - Plan your route and ensure a responsible person knows trip - By following these simple guidelines you will assist in ensuring the long-term viability of Tasmania's freshwater fisheries, and our for the future.
+If there is no toilet, walk 100m away from any water, dig a 15 cm hole and - To minimise the spread of diseases and pests start your walk with clean gear, including boots, tent pegs, gaiters and tent floor, and wash your gear at the end of the trip. - Carry appropriate equipment. - Observe and obey any signs providing direction regarding activities within the CPCA. - Plan your route and ensure a responsible person knows trip - the long-term viability of Tasmania's freshwater fisheries, and our for the future.
 The next generation of anglers will thank you.